|

 Rasps.

-A kitchen balance or scales, with better than 1 gram accuracy.
+A kitchen balance or scales, with better than 1 gram accuracy, shown here with a jap saw.

 I use this, or its bigger brother to grind down the over-thick bouts (sides) of factory fiddles using a cylindrical sanding head shown.